#430: Delightful Machine Learning Apps with Gradio Transcript

 30:38 Yeah.

-30:41 This is like third of FastAPI, third of last, like that's a lot of people using this.
+30:43 It's, like, that's a lot of people using this.

-30:45 So the reason I'm bringing that up is it's not some brand new thing that you came up that came up with that maybe people could try, but it's got a lot of users, right?
+30:45 So the reason I'm bringing that up is it's not some brand new thing that you came up with

 31:02 Congrats.

-31:02 That's, that's really cool.
+31:02 That's really cool.

-31:04 3.9, almost 4 million monthly downloads.
+31:04 Yeah, 3.9, almost 4 million monthly downloads.

 31:07 That's a decent chunk.

-31:08 This portion of talk Python to me is brought to you by Sentry.
+31:08 This portion of Talk Python to Me is brought to you by Sentry.

-31:13 You know that Sentry captures the errors that would otherwise go unnoticed.
+31:12 You know that Sentry captures the errors that would otherwise go unnoticed.

-31:17 Of course, they have incredible support for basically any Python framework.
+31:16 Of course, they have incredible support for basically any Python framework.

-31:21 They have direct integrations with Flask, Django, FastAPI, and even things like AWS Lambda and Celery.
+31:21 They have direct integrations with Flask, Django, FastAPI, and even things like AWS Lambda and

-31:29 But did you know they also have native integrations with mobile app frameworks?
+31:28 But did you know they also have native integrations with mobile app frameworks?

 32:01 Of course, we don't love errors, but we do love making our users happy.

-32:05 Solving problems as soon as possible with Sentry on the mobile Flutter code and the Python server-side code together made understanding error reports a breeze.
+32:05 Solving problems as soon as possible with Sentry on the mobile Flutter code and the Python server

-32:15 So whether you're building Python server-side apps or mobile apps or both, give Sentry a try to get a complete view of your app's correctness.
+32:15 So whether you're building Python server side apps, or mobile apps, or both, give Sentry a

-32:25 Thank you to Sentry for sponsoring the show and helping us ship more reliable mobile apps to all of you.
+32:25 Thank you to Sentry for sponsoring the show and helping us ship more reliable mobile apps

 32:43 Want to tell us about this a little bit?